attestate/node-periodic-execution/README.md

 > A helper that periodically executes a function until a timeout.

-node-periodic-execution is a simple node.js function that executes a passed function either until a this function returns an expected value or when a timeout threshold is reached.
+node-periodic-execution is a simple node.js function that executes a function either until it returns an expected value or when a timeout threshold is reached.

 ## Requirements